 1. This case arises from a defective earplug manufactured by Defendants and sold to the United States military for use by American soldiers both at home and abroad, in training and in conflicts and when stationed outside the United States.
-Plaintiff was issued a set of Defendants' defective dual-ended Combat ArmsTM Earplugs (Version 2 CAEv2) in or about 2005.
-Plaintiff used the earplugs as instructed during training and when deployed abroad and, as a result of the defective condition, now suffers from tinnitus and mild to moderate hearing loss in both ears.
+Plaintiff was issued a set of Defendants' defective dual-ended Combat Arms[TM] Earplugs (Version 2 CAEv2) in or about 2004.
+Plaintiff used the earplugs as instructed during training and when deployed abroad and, as a result of the defective condition, now suffers from tinnitus and hearing loss.

-2. Defendants knew the earplugs were defective, and possessed this knowledge prior to the selling these earplugs.
+2. Defendants knew the earplugs were defective and possessed this knowledge prior to the selling these earplugs.
 In an effort to qualify for a multi-million dollar per-year contract with the United States, Defendants falsified test results and misrepresented the performance specifications of the Combat ArmsTM Earplugs.